 One of the greatest issues with robotic surgery lies in the area of movement latency.
 This refers to the time it takes for the robot to carry out the surgeon's commands.
 Naturally, the computer needs a few moments to communicate with robotic arms.
-This might not be an issue for routine surgery, but if the surgeon needs to respond quickly to problems occurring during the operation, it might become problematic.
+This might not be an issue for routine surgery, but if the surgeon needs to respond quickly to problems occurring during, for example, robotic cardiac surgery, it might become problematic.

 Steep learning curve

 The manufacturers of robotic surgical equipment provide sufficient training to enable surgical teams to use this new technology.
 However, this is still quite demanding.
 The learning curve for surgeons who adopt such systems might be too long to justify the gains of implementing the technology.
 Some experts point to the lack of studies indicating improvements in the long-term results of implementing robotic surgery.

 Surgeons who use a robot during a surgical operation don't get the tactile feedback that comes from cutting into a patient's tissue directly.
 This increases the risk of injury resulting from hitting adjacent organs.
 Since robots are machines, they might cause burns from the electric current as well.

 There's no denying that robotic surgery is on the rise, thanks to the many advantages it brings.
 It allows surgeons to see the surgical field magnified in 3D to improve their vision.
 Moreover, the robot's hands can reach into tighter spots and move in ways that might be impossible for humans.
 Finally, correcting the surgeon's hand tremors is another critical advantage of robots that reduces the fatigue of doctors who get to sit by the control console instead of standing over the patient for many hours.